lybird300/lybird300.github.io/_posts/2015-6-26-work-with-cluster.md

 title: "Work with the queue"
 date: 2015-06-22
 ---
-Disclaimer: The commands introduced in this post work on the cluster I'm using, but may not on yours.
+Disclaimer: The commands introduced in this post work on the cluster I'm using (torque), but may not on yours.
 (I learned this when trying to kill hundreds of batch jobs that I submitted to the queue.
 The common command "bkill" did not work for me and I ended up using "qdel".)

 <h2>Parallelize your code</h2>
 Tread, thread, thread...<br/>